alexk99/the_router/vrrp/vrrp_lab_2.2.md

 	  master router advertisement interval is 1 sec master down interval is 3.414 sec

-Dump traffic on host c4 to make sure that all come through the_router
+Dump traffic on host c4 to make sure that all packets come through the_router

 	h5 ~ # $c4ns tcpdump -e -n -i vlan4
 	dropped privs to tcpdump